 ENG 101 Reading, Writing, and Grammar (4) (4, 4) Development of reading comprehension through the use of articles and stories.
-Students learn to read for accurate, literal comprehension, make reasonable inferences, and identify main ideas and detail.
-Writing practice includes grammar, sentence construction, paragraphing, punctuation, and formatting.
-Study skills include the use of dictionaries.
-Co-requisites: ENG 104 (plus one Lab: ENG 011)
+Students learn to read for accurate, literal comprehension, make

 ENG 104 Basic Oral Communication (4) (4, 4) Development of the ability to communicate in English.
 Students practice pronunciation, intonation, and conversation through dialogs, group discussion, and presentations on simple topics.
 Co-requisites: ENG 101 (plus one lab: ENG 014)